Pathfinder Project, B.C.

 Belmont is currently compiling all historical data into a GIS database.

-The company plans to follow up the surface rock sampling as soon as possible, with a helicopter borne EM and magnetic survey (VTEM) to better target drilling the property.
+The company plans to follow up the surface rock sampling with a helicopter borne EM and magnetic survey (VTEM) to better target drilling the property.